 Package type: 500ml brown glass with crown cap

-Recommended type of glass: pint glass or
+Recommended type of glass: pint glass, white wine glass or snifter

 Appearance: pours a lightly cloudy amber with orange hues and a short-lived head.
 Medium carbonated.
 Body is medium.